Appendix A

 darkvision: A creature with darkvision can see perfectly in complete darkness.
 For details, see Darkvision.

 dead: A dead creature’s soul leaves its body.
-Dead creatures cannot benefit from normal or magical healing, but they can be restored to life via magic (see ??).
+Dead creatures cannot benefit from normal or magical healing, but they can be restored to life via magic (see Resurrection).
 A dead body decays normally unless magically preserved.

 debuff: A debuff is a negative effect on a creature.
 Many debuffs are applied as conditions, but some last for longer or shorter times.
 For a list of debuffs, see Circumstances and Debuffs.